macimax/WIKI_STEPMANIA/List-of-Song-Modifiers.md

 ## Remove

-Removes notes to make the song easier.
+Removes notes to make the song easier and some themes enable assist clear.

 Little: Removes notes requiring you to hit out of 1/4 beat.
 Known as CUT on _DDR_ series.